MaxBurgert/gethigh/README.md

 After hours of trying, Tom was able to get the CI function in gitlab running on last wednesday, which should play an important factor in our quality concept measurements.
 Since this was also a point of critique by the tutors on milestone 2, we will investigate till next tuesday in a more concrete way of measuring and where to measure software quality aspects.

-A great step towards a working game engine was made with implementing fundamentals of our game logic by adding datatructures for the map, blocks, inventory and the player objects.
+A great step towards a working game engine was made by implementing fundamentals of our game logic by adding datatructures for the map, blocks, inventory and the player objects.

 The server is now able to manage multiple game lobbies and functions with which clients can create, join, leave and list game lobbies.
 Those informations are now displayed on the right hand side in the lobby window.
 Only members of the same game lobby will receive chat messages send from other clients who are part of the game lobby.
 If a client is not part of any game lobby, only clients who did not join a game lobby can read those chat messages.